 Option 1: Leave an empty class between two classes you actually want to use.

 In this example, we've left Class 2 completely blank.

 We can then set up Class 3 exactly how we want it.
 Because Class 2 completely lacks settings, it will be incompatible with classes 1 and 3.

 Option 2: Ensure that consecutive pipe classes consist of incompatible materials.

 In this example, we've specified ductile iron pipe (metal pipe) for Class 2, when Class 1 is PE (plastic pipe).

 The system will not switch between or join these incompatible materials.

 Option 3: Ensure that a class immediately following another one includes pipe sizes that are within the size range of the first class.

-Option 4: Check the Non-potable option in one of two consecutive classes.
+Option 4: Select the Non-potable option in one of two consecutive classes.

-In this example, we've left Class 2 exactly how it was, but checked the Non-potable box, making the classes incompatible.
+In this example, we've left Class 2 exactly how it was, but selected the Non-potable option, making the classes incompatible.